rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_28
 I:John von Neumann
-S:There's no sense being exact about something if you don’t even know :what you’re talking about.
+S:There's no sense being exact about something if you don't even know :what you're talking about.

 *:G5_29
 I:Paul Graham
-S:In programming the hard part isn’t solving problems, but deciding :what problems to solve.
+S:In programming the hard part isn't solving problems, but deciding :what problems to solve.

 *:G5_30
 I:Rob Pike
-S:Such is modern computing: everything simple is made too complicated because :it’s easy to fiddle with; everything complicated stays complicated because :it’s hard to fix.
+S:Such is modern computing: everything simple is made too complicated because :it's easy to fiddle with; everything complicated stays complicated because :it's hard to fix.

 *:G5_31
 I:Christer Ericson